 - Cessation of smoking.

-- Primary herpetic ulceration can occur (most commonly herpes simplex virus type 1 (HSV-1).
+- Primary herpetic ulceration can occur (herpes simplex virus type 1 (HSV-1) and type 2 (HSV-2).
 Secondary nonspecific bacterial infection of chronic ulcers can delay the healing process.
+Primary herpetic gingivostomatitis is primary symptomatic infection with HSV involving the mouth.

 - Squamous cell carcinoma (SCC) lesions account for 90% of all oral neoplasia, with malignant melanoma, lymphoma and metastases accounting for the remaining 10%.

-- SCC may start as white lesions (leukoplakia) or red lesions (erythroplakia): white patches carry a 6% risk of malignancy and red lesions are malignant until proven otherwise.
+- SCC may start as white lesions (leukoplakia) or red lesions (erythroplakia): white patches carry a 5% risk of malignancy and red lesions are malignant until proven otherwise (50% risk).

 - Spread occurs via the submandibular and cervical lymph nodes; these will be involved on presentation in 30% of patients.